Apply now

 The work may be part-time but should constitute at least 16 hours per week.
 They must be based in a European country and have at least 6 months of experience working professionally in the field of Jewish heritage.

-If you are in the process of obtaining charitable status, please be aware that no payments will be made to your organisation until you have achieved this status.
-Additionally, if your organisation is awarded a grant but fails to secure charitable status within 3 months of having been notified of the award, the grant will be cancelled.
+Please note: if your organisation is in the process of obtaining not-for-profit or charitable status, no payments will be made until this status is confirmed.
+Additionally, if your organisation is awarded a grant but fails to secure this status within three months of receiving notification, the grant will be cancelled.

 We do not fund retroactively and will not consider a request for funding for an activity that has already happened or is scheduled to happen while the application for funding is being considered.